flare-foundation/docs/docs/tech/validators.md

 These entities, known as professional validators, are infrastructure providers with experience managing blockchain nodes.

 During this period FTSO data providers operated completely independently of validators.
-The State Connector protocol was still being developed, so no attestation providers were available.
+The Data Connector protocol was still being developed, so no attestation providers were available.

 ### Phase 1